Testicular pain can have several causes, from infections to traumatic injuries. Sometimes, testicular pain can be a medical emergency.

 A blow to the testicles can cause bruising, pain, and swelling.
 A testicle can also rupture or develop a hematocele.
 A hematocele occurs when blood pools around the testicle and presses on it, affecting blood flow.

-If a person has experienced a blow to the testicles and is experiencing pain and swelling, it is best to seek urgent medical attention.
+If a person has experienced a blow to the testicles and is having pain and swelling, it is best to seek urgent medical attention.

-Varicoceles are abnormally large or twisted veins in the testicles.
+Varicoceles are abnormally large, dilated veins in the testicles.
 Sometimes, varicoceles do not cause any symptoms.